-With PROACTIS, in just a few "clicks" you have an organiation-wide summary of all vendor contracts at your finger tips:
+With Proactis, in just a few "clicks" you have an organisation-wide summary of all vendor contracts at your finger tips:

-You can review the full list of contracts in a organization-wide central repository then highlight and drill down into a particular one.
+You can review the full list of contracts in a organisation-wide central repository then highlight and drill down into a particular one.
 This provides rapid access to a general overview of the contract:

-But importantly, if the contract was formed as part of an eSourcing event then this information will be auto-populated so there is no manual re-keying required.
+But importantly, if the contract was formed as part of a sourcing event then this information will be auto-populated so there is no manual re-keying required.

 You can hold documents associated with the contract.
 This includes a soft copy of the contract, a mutual non-disclosure agreement or any other attachment or amendment made during the life cycle of the contract.